AndreasAugustin/actions-template-sync/README.md

 | ------ | ----------- |
 | pr_branch | The name of the branch used for the pull request |

+**Remarks** Please consider following edge cases

+* **pr_branch**
+  * If PR branch already exists (e.g. after a 2nd run) the action won't update the branch but will still output the branch name
+  * If the remote repository already contains the source repository changes the action will exit and the output variable will be undefined
+  * If there are no changes the action will exit and the output variable will be undefined

 ### Docker

 There are docker images available.
 Please checkout [How to use docker](docs/DOCKER.md) for details.